 How bad is the food crisis?

-A massive humanitarian effort helped prevent widespread starvation in 2014, but the situation is desperate again.
-Ongoing violence continues to keep people from their homes, damage markets and disrupt planting, all of which keeps families from getting the food they need to survive.
+A massive humanitarian effort helped prevent widespread starvation in 2014, but the situation in South Sudan is desperate again.
+After famine ravaged parts of South Sudan last year, people are still dying of hunger.
+Ongoing violence continues to keep people from their homes, damage markets and disrupt planting, all of which keeps them from getting the food they need to survive.

 Why did the humanitarian situation deteriorate so quickly?

-Sudan, and what was then the semi-independent Southern Sudan, endured a brutal civil war for more than 25 years, which resulted in South Sudan’s independence in 2011.
-But the conflict in December 2013 reopened deeply-rooted political and ethnic tensions that hadn't yet been reconciled — and those divisions have continued to fuel ongoing clashes.
+South Sudan was once a semi-independent region in Sudan, only recently gaining independence as a country in 2011, after a brutal civil war that lasted more than 25 years.
+The conflict in December 2013 reopened deeply-rooted political and ethnic tensions that hadn't yet been reconciled in the young country — and those divisions have continued to fuel ongoing clashes.

 After those decades of conflict, South Sudan was and still is one of the least-developed countries in the world, which has further complicated the situation.